giogio2305/doc/README.md

 ![support](https://github.com/user-attachments/assets/19a1cdc8-d29b-4e06-8a29-d15d29fdb1d8)

-Refering to the caption below, we have in our project  four support modules:
+Referring to the caption below, we have in our project  four support modules:

-1) `command.js` is defining custom Cypress commands for a test automation script, such as:
+1) `command.js` defines custom Cypress commands for a test automation script, such as:
    * Read the JSON file to pass test data in a test;
    * Login to the application based on the user role
    * Logout user from the application